dlsudatasci/shore-reef-coral/posts/lessons/bakit-kailangan-imonitor-ang-bahura.md

 ### Our reefs are in danger

 Despite their importance, the very existence of reefs is threatened by human-induced climate change and direct human impacts, such as destructive fishing practices.
-According to the most recent nationwide reef assessment [link to article: [https://philjournalsci.dost.gov.ph](https://philjournalsci.dost.gov.ph)], we have lost a third of our corals in the last decade.
+According to the most recent [nationwide reef assessment](https://philjournalsci.dost.gov.ph/images/pdf/pjs_pdf/vol146no2/initial_findings_of_the_nationwide_assessment_of_philippine_coral_reefs.pdf), we have lost a third of our corals in the last decade.
 The average hard coral cover of reefs in our country is now 22.8%.

 ![Degrading corals](/images/lesson-1/5.jpg 'Degrading corals')
 ![Picture showing that hard coral cover is now 22.8%](/images/lesson-1/6.jpg 'Picture showing that hard coral cover is now 22.8%')